FAgyx/CalvisionDaq/README.md

 ## Dependencies

-Install CAENComm, CAENVMELib and CAENDigitizer from CAEN website.
-CAENUSBdrvB is not used and not required to install.
+Install CAENComm, CAENVMELib and CAENDigitizer and CAENUSBdrvB from CAEN website.

 ## Change data storage location